drmikesamy/SimpleTextEditor/README.md

 Simple Text Editor is a bare-bones rich text editor component for Blazor written completely in C#, with no javascript interop!

+Simple Text Editor is still in early stages of development so may contain bugs.

 ## Installation

 Install via Nuget Package Manager.